WorldHealthOrganization/tng-participant-template/README.md

 2) Prepare the following information for onboarding request:
     - Environment Repository (all private to hide uploaders identity) (DEV, UAT, PROD)
     - Repository URL
     - Invite WHO Bot User to Repository (with read rights).
+The Bot User is: [tng-bot](https://github.com/tng-bot) for production and [tng-bot-dev](https://github.com/tng-bot-dev) for development and acceptance environments.
     - Create GPG Keys for responsible persons for each Environment (for tagging)
 3) Fill in content for your country